erenyenigul/ism/README.md

     ```

 - `jpop` instruction
    Pops a number from the stack, and then jumps to the line with this number.
 Does not take any arguments.

+### Relative Jump
+   If you want to jump to a line by a relative value, you can use `$`. e.g. `jump $2` will lead you 2 lines below.

 ## Memory: `load`and `store`